chef-cookbooks/ssh_known_hosts/README.md

 ------------
 Should work on any operating system that supports `/etc/ssh/ssh_known_hosts`.

-The Opscode `partial_search` cookbook is required for the default recipe, as well as a Chef Server that supports partial search:
+The Chef Software `partial_search` cookbook is required for the default recipe, as well as a Chef Server that supports partial search:

-- Opscode Hosted Chef
+- Chef Software Hosted Chef
-- Opscode Private Chef
+- Chef Software Private Chef
 - Open Source Chef Server 11